osuosl/orvsd_central/docs/source/branching.rst

 Branching Naming Scheme
 -----------------------

-The basic branch naming scheme ORVSD Central branching on GitHub is as follows:
+The basic branching naming scheme for ORVSD Central on GitHub is as follows:

 `desriptive_issue_title-issue#`